About Our Dashboard

 Full time staff needed for compliance (defined daily needed staff hours minus - actual staff hours / 7.5 IF >0; under the assumption that one full time staff =7.5 hours of care.

 Below are the corresponding links for CMS for the source data.
-Please note that the dashboard currently only reflects data from Q4 (October-December) 2021 and will be updated to reflect 2022 data once it is available via CMS.
+Please note that the dashboard currently only reflects data from Q1 (January-March) 2022 and will be updated to reflect new data once it is available via CMS.